 The Oshman Engineering Design Kitchen invites applications for an 8 week engineering design program.
 Undergraduate students in engineering disciplines are eligible and invited to apply.
 The program, The Oshman Engineering Design Kitchen Summer Experience in Engineering Design, provides an opportunity to work collaboratively in student teams developing innovative solutions for community and client-based projects.
 We are looking for students who are able to think and work creatively and collaboratively to enhance the exchange of ideas while employing physical prototyping strategies to complete design projects.
 Preference will be given to students with previous experience with the design process and prototyping solutions to engineering challenges.
 In this program, students will apply problem solving, critical thinking, design approaches, physical prototyping and team collaboration.
 This summer internship will include individual and team-based design work with student interns from various backgrounds.
+If you are interested in become a TA for the SEED program, please fill out the SEED TA Application.

 Some examples of past projects that have been worked on in the summer program are: a balance beam aid for a gymnast with balance issues, a new feeder for the giraffes at the Houston Zoo, a custom wheelchair for a pediatric patient, and a training model to detect cervical cancer.
 This program is a collaboration between the Oshman Engineering Design Kitchen and Rice 360 Global Health Institute.
 Funding for this program is supported by the OEDK, the Lemelson Foundation, and the 100,000 Strong in the Americas Program.